 - 1. PURPOSE: The purpose of this policy is to assist Minneapolis Public Housing Authority (MPHA) in administering its low income public housing programs.
 MPHA's goal is to comply with all applicable laws, regulations and ordinances (laws).
 If any part of the Statement of Policies (SOP) including Appendices is not in compliance with applicable laws, the law will prevail over the SOP. - 2.
 NON-DISCRIMINATION STATEMENT: MPHA will not discriminate against any applicant or Tenant because of race, color, creed, religion, national origin, ancestry, familial status, sex, sexual orientation, gender identity, status with regard to public assistance, veteran status, marital status, disability, age, political or other affiliation provided such persons are otherwise eligible for admission or continued occupancy.
-MPHA will not retaliate against a person who claims discrimination.
-MPHA has adopted a Policy Against Discrimination, Harassment, and Retaliation. - 3.
+MPHA will not retaliate against a person who claims discrimination. - 3.
 MPHA will comply with its Reasonable Accommodation Policy and applicable law and regulation regarding reasonable accommodations. - 4.
-A person may file a complaint of discrimination with a) MPHA, 1001 Washington Avenue North, Minneapolis, MN 55401, Attention: Executive Director; b) the Minneapolis Civil Rights Department, Room 239 City Hall, 350 South Fifth Street Minneapolis, MN 55415; c) the Minnesota Department of Human Rights, 190 East 5th Street Suite 700 St. Paul, MN 55101; or d) the U.S. Department of Housing and Urban Development, Area office, 920 South Second Street, Suite 300 Minneapolis, MN 55401.
+A person may file a complaint of discrimination with a) MPHA, 1001 Washington Avenue North, Minneapolis, MN 55401, Attention: Executive Director; b) the Minneapolis Civil Rights Department, Room 239 City Hall, 350 South Fifth Street Minneapolis, MN 55415; c) the Minnesota Department of Human Rights, 190 East 5th Street Suite 700 St. Paul, MN 55101; or d) the U.S. Department of Housing and Urban Development, Area office, 920 South Second Street, Suite 300 Minneapolis, MN 55401 or at the https://portal.hud.gov/hudportal/HUD?src=program_offices/fair_housing_equal_opp/online-complaint.
 The filing of a complaint with the MPHA does not prevent the subsequent filing of a complaint with another government agency.